fire-walker/docs/docs/pages/webhooks.md

 Then route all traffic from the port through an Nginx reverse proxy using an SSL cert provided by certbot and your done.

-### Webhook Service
+### Existing Service

-Using the webhook service config to run hook instances
+Using the default webhook service config to run hook instances.
+If `/etc/webhook.conf` doesn't exist, just create a new one.

 ``` bash
 # paste the hooks in here